Mantra lyrics in Sanskrit:

 „I bow down to the divine.”

-Additionally, in Sanskrit the word „Nara” can also refer to all living entities or human beings.
+In Sanskrit the word „Nara” can also refer to all living entities or human beings.
 Thus, another meaning of Narayana is „resting place for all living entities”.
 The close connection of Narayana with water explains the constant illustration of Lord Narayana in Hindu traditional art as sitting or standing on an ocean.
 In the Kurma Purana (one of the eighteen Mahapurana) Lord Narayana is identified with Krishna-Vishnu and Brahman.

 He is spoken of in the sacred scriptures as being „parameshwar”, „parabrahman”, „parajyothi”, „paramatma” and „parashakti” which are all different paths of saying „supreme” or „absolute”.